alexamies/buddhist-dictionary/web/corpus/lalitavistara-scroll2-taisho.md

 ## Lalitavistara (sūtra), Scroll 2 Fragment 普曜經卷2部分

 Description: The Chinese text for a fragment of the Lalitavistara, Scroll 2 from the Taisho Tripitaka.
 Vol. 3, no. 186, p.
 493, c13-p.
 494, b28.

+Period: Western Jin 265－316

 HTML with English gloss: [HTML file] (corpus_entry.php?uri=gloss/lalitavistara-scroll2-taisho-gloss.html "HTML file")